-On successful completion of this course, students should be able to demonstrate:|
+On successful completion of the course students will be able to:

-1. developed understanding of a number of important works of children's fantasy literature from the late nineteenth century to the present;
+1. Demonstrate developed understanding of a number of important works of children's fantasy literature from the late nineteenth century to the present;

-3. interpretive and analytic skills necessary to comprehend the practice of children's fantasy writing since the late nineteenth century;
+3. Demonstrate interpretive and analytic skills necessary to comprehend the practice of children's fantasy writing since the late nineteenth century;

 The course will cover the relationships between children's fantasy literature and both past and contemporary societal norms.
 It will examine the influence of Romanticism in childhood, the Victorian child and fantasy, the fantastic sublime, trauma and fantasy, fantasy and humour.
 In addition, the course will include discussion of the role of imperialism and ideas of the Other, and notions of resistance, freedom and power in fantasy literature for children.

 20 units of English at 1000 level